Berkey Water Filter Scam Is An Urban Myth!

 - Fourth, because one effective internet marketing approach is to question loudly whether something is a scam, and then explain on your website why it is not a scam.

 But the headline got people’s attention.
 So, you’ll notice that we start right out by telling you there is no Berkey water filter scam.
+If you would like to get your information straight from the source, this will take you directly to the Berkey website.

 So what’s the deal?
 First, a brief explanation of how the Berkey system works.
 The simpler versions of the system look a bit like the Sparklets or Arrowhead water coolers, only taller, with the plastic bottle on top and the spout below.
 Basically, it is a refinement of an old European design, where water drips from an upper reservoir, or container, through an exceptionally effective filter cartridge into a lower reservoir of purified water.
 So these containers sit one on top of the other with the filter at the bottom of the upper container (Actually there are two such filters to double the speed of filtering and together they provide just under 4 gallons per hour in the standard-sized units).
 In a way, it is a much bigger and better version of our Brita filter pitcher that we keep in the refrigerator.